 As Dr. Fryer explains, many people instinctively hunch forward when they cough or sneeze.
 But this is one of the worst things you can do.
 It causes the pressure inside the discs of the spine to increase by a whopping 300 percent!
 And, if you happen to have a little tear in a disc, bending forward too quickly can cause pressure on the nerve, which leads to sudden back pain.

-So, if you’re one of the many people that experience back pain when coughing or sneezing, be sure to try Dr. Fryer’s quick-fix tips:
+So, if you’re one of the many people who experience back pain when coughing or sneezing, be sure to try Dr. Fryer’s quick-fix tips:

 1. Keep your Back Arched